ACTIVITIES AT LEO

 We conduct sleep outs to act as a deterrent for poachers. being extra eyes and ears out in the field at night.

-Sleep outs are conducted in strategic parts of the Park and they give our volunteers an amazing opportunity to see nocturnal animals, admire the beautiful African sky and listen to the sounds of the bush.
+Sleep outs are conducted in strategic parts of the Reserve and they give our volunteers an amazing opportunity to see nocturnal animals, admire the beautiful African sky and listen to the sounds of the bush.

 A lifetime experience!

 Only at LEO Africa, volunteers have the unique opportunity to fly over the reserve as a passenger in LEO's microlight, patrolling vast areas from the air.

 LEO Africa has been granted special permission to fly over the reserve for security reasons.

 While flying over the reserve you will enjoy breathtaking views of the area and will spot many animals.